 A cost, that in its nature and amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
 In determining reasonableness of a given cost, consideration shall be given to:

-whether the cost is of a type generally recognized as ordinary and necessary for the operation of the organization or the performance of the award.
+whether the cost is of a type generally recognized as ordinary and necessary for the operation of the Grantee or the performance of the grant award.

-The restraints or requirements imposed by such factors as: sound business practices; arms-length bargaining; laws and regulations; and terms and conditions of the award.
+The restraints or requirements imposed by such factors as: sound business practices; arms-length bargaining; laws and regulations; and terms and conditions of the grant award.

 Market prices for comparable goods or services.